babangsund/babangsund.com/src/blog/relay_experimental.md

 Running the `npm pack` command creates a tarball `.tgz`, producing the exact file that would've been published to npm, had we run `npm publish` instead.
+This file can be both copied, moved and uploaded however you please.

 ## Installing to project